Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 ## Troubleshooting

 ### General
-When you interact with the Azure Key Vault Key client library using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for [REST API][keyvault_rest] requests.
+When you interact with the Azure Key Vault Certificate client library using the .NET SDK, errors returned by the service correspond to the same HTTP status codes returned for [REST API][keyvault_rest] requests.

 For example, if you try to retrieve a Key that doesn't exist in your Key Vault, a `404` error is returned, indicating `Not Found`.